CDAT/cdms/docs/source/manual/cdms_2.rst

        * ``id`` is the name of the variable.
        * ``datatype`` is the MV2 or Numpy | typecode, for example, MV2.Float.
        * ``axesOrGrids`` is a list of Axis and/or Grid objects, on which the variable is defined.
 Specifying a rectilinear grid is equivalent to listing the grid latitude and longitude axes, in the order defined for the grid.
-       **Note:** this argument can either be a list or a tuple.
+       **Note:** This argument can either be a list or a tuple.
 If the tuple form is used, and there is only one element, it must have a following comma, e.g.: ``(axisobj,)``."
     "``cdms.createVariable(array, typecode=None, copy=0, savespace=0,mask=None, fill_value=None, grid=None, axes=None,attributes=None, id=None)``", "Create a transient variable, not associated with a file or dataset.
        * ``array`` is the data values: a Variable, masked array, or Numpy array.
        * ``typecode`` is the MV2 typecode of the array.
 Defaults to the typecode of array.